How to De-Risk Your Manufacturing Business When One Person Knows Everything

 How would your manufacturing operation function without them?

-This scenario represents what risk management experts call "key person risk" or the "Bus Factor" – a measure of how many team members need to be hit by a proverbial bus before your business is in serious trouble.
-If that number is one, you have a dangerous vulnerability at the heart of your manufacturing operation.
+This scenario represents what risk management experts call key person risk — a dangerous vulnerability where critical knowledge, skills, or relationships concentrate in a single employee.
+Some call it the "Bus Factor," a blunt measure of how many team members need to be unavailable before your business is in serious trouble.
+If that number is one, you have a key person dependency that threatens your entire manufacturing operation.

-The sobering truth is that 67% of businesses expect key person risk to impact their operations within the next three years, and 55% believe losing a key person would have a high impact on their organization's performance.
-While this might seem like a problem only small businesses face, companies of all sizes struggle with this hidden threat to their operational stability and growth potential.
+The sobering truth is that 71% of small businesses depend on one or two key individuals for organizational success, according to a National Association of Insurance Commissioners survey.
+Meanwhile, 67% of businesses expect key person risk to impact their operations within the next three years, and 55% believe losing a key person would have a high impact on their organization's performance.

 Most manufacturing business owners know exactly who these people are.
 They're the ones everyone turns to when problems arise.
 The machine whisperer who can diagnose issues by sound alone.
 The procurement specialist who knows exactly which suppliers deliver quality materials on time.
 The production scheduler who somehow makes impossible deadlines work.
 These individuals often don't hold the highest titles, but they wield enormous influence over your operations.